-18When the elders came to him, Paul said to them, "From the first day when I arrived here in the province of Asia until the day I left, you know how I acted among you the entire time that I was with you.
-19You know how I kept serving the Lord Jesus very humbly and how I sometimes wept.
-You also know how I suffered because the Jews who were not believers often tried to harm me.
-20You also know that, when I preached God's message to you, I never left out anything that would help you.
-You know that I taught you God's message when many people were present, and I also went to your homes and taught you there.
-21I preached both to Jews and to non-Jews, telling them all that they must turn toward God and away from their sinful behavior and believe in our Lord Jesus."
+18When the elders came to him, Paul said to them, "You know very well how I acted among you the entire time that I was with you, from the first day when I arrived here in the province of Asia {until the day I left}.
+19{You know how} I kept serving Jesus very humbly and how I sometimes wept. {You also know} how I suffered because the Jews who were not believers often tried to harm me.
+20{You also know} that{, when I preached God's message to you,} I never left out anything that would help you. {You know that} I taught you God's message when many people were present, and I also went to your homes and taught you there.
+21I preached both to Jews and to non-Jews.
+I told them all that they must stop their sinful behavior and start obeying God.
+They must believe in our Lord Jesus."

-22"And now I am going to Jerusalem, because the Holy Spirit has clearly shown me that I must go there, and I must obey him.
-I do not know what will happen to me there.
+22"And now, I want you to know, I am going to Jerusalem.
+I am going because the Holy Spirit has clearly shown me that I must go there, and I must obey him.
+I do not know exactly what will happen to me there.
 23But I do know that in each city I have visited, the Holy Spirit has told me that in Jerusalem people will put me in prison and will cause me to suffer.
-24But I do not care even if people kill me, if first I am able to finish the work that the Lord Jesus has told me to do.
-He called me to tell people the good message that God saves us by doing for us what we do not deserve.
-25I have preached to you the message about how God will show himself as king.
-But now I know that today is the last time that you fellow believers will see me.
-26So I want you all to understand that if anyone who has heard me preach dies without trusting in Jesus, it is not my fault, 27because I told you everything that God has planned for us.
-28You leaders must continue to believe and obey God's message.
-You must also help all the other believers for whom the Holy Spirit has given you to care for.
-Watch over yourselves and the group of the Lord's believers as a shepherd watches over his sheep.
-God bought them with the blood that flowed from his Son's body on the cross.
-29I know very well that after I leave, people who teach lies will come among you and will do great harm to the believers.
-They will be like fierce wolves that kill the sheep.
-30Even in your own group of leaders there will be some who will lie to other believers by teaching them the wrong things.
-They will teach those messages so that some people will believe them and will become their followers.
-31So watch out that none of you stops believing the true message about our Lord Jesus!
-Remember that day and night for three years I taught you that message and warned you with tears to be faithful to the Lord."
+24But I do not care even if people kill me, so long as I am first able to finish the work that the Lord Jesus has told me to do.
+He told me to tell people the good news that God saves us by doing for us what we do not deserve.
+25I have preached to you the message that God is reigning as king.
+But now, I must tell you, I know that today is the last time that you fellow believers will ever see me.
+26So I want you all to understand right now that if anyone who has heard me preach dies without trusting in Jesus, it is not my fault, 27After all, I have told you everything that God has revealed {about how he saves us}.
+28You leaders must continue to believe and obey God's message, and you must also help all the other believers to do the same.
+The Holy Spirit has given you the responsibility of caring for them.
+Jesus died on the cross to make those who believe in him his own special people.
+29I know very well that after I leave, people who teach lies will come among you and will do great harm to the believers 30Even some leaders from your own group will start teaching believers the wrong things.
+They will teach those wrong things to try to get disciples of their own.
+31So be careful that all of you keep believing the true message about Jesus!
+Remember that throughout the three years I was with you, I warned each one of you consistently and very sincerely that you should stay faithful to Jesus."

-32"Now as I leave you I ask God to protect you and to keep you believing the message that he saves us by doing for us what we do not deserve.
-If you continue believing the message that I told you, you will become strong, and God will give you forever the good things that he has promised to give to all of those who belong to him.
+32"And now as I leave you, I ask God to protect you and help you to keep believing the message that he saves us by doing for us what we do not deserve.
+If you continue believing that message, it will make you strong, and God will give you the good things that he has promised to all of those who belong to him.